-Yes.
-The institution can grant the student a hardship extension if the student has a documented hardship.
+The institution may grant the applicant an exemption based on the student's documented hardship circumstance(s), if deemed neccessary.
 Each institution must adopt a hardship policy and have the policy available for public review upon request.
 All hardship decisions must be documented in the student's record and be available for submission to the THECB, if requested.